dashingsoft/pyarmor/docs/man.rst

 The entry script is only the first script if there are more than one script in command line.

-Option `--plugin` could specify one script which will be inserted into entry script.
-Generally these functions would only work in the obfuscated scripts, so they are in the separate script other than entry script.
+Option `--plugin` is used to extend license type of obfuscated scripts, it will insert the content of plugin into entry script.
+The corresponding filename of plugin is `NAME.py`. `Name` may be absolute path if it's not in the current path, or specify plugin path by environment variable `PYARMOR_PLUGIN`.

+About the usage of plugin, refer to :ref:`Using Plugin to Extend License Type`

 **EXAMPLES**